 It is our minhag (custom) to offer a variety of religious services and observances that will appeal to a broad range of congregants and guests.
 Listed below are short descriptions of each of our regular (or semi-regular!) worship services offered at Temple Emek Shalom.
-They are, of course, all subject to change.
+They are, of course, all subject to change, and for now, all offerings (unless otherwise noted) will be held via Zoom.
 (Please see the Meditation section for more specific information on our meditative offerings and retreats).

 Eat, Pray, Sing Family Shabbat Service

-Eat, Pray, Sing – Shabbat Around the Table is an informal potluck Shabbat dinner.
-It begins with the blessings over candles, wine and challah and a short story or teaching by the Rabbi, or another parent.
-After the meal we join together in z’mirot (songs), and then begin a short family prayer service, led by the children.
+Every other month: Eat, Pray, Sing – Shabbat Around the Table is an informal potluck Shabbat dinner.
+It begins with the blessings over candles, wine and challah, Erev Shabbat songs, and a short story or teaching by the Rabbi, or another parent.
+After the meal, we join together in more z’mirot (songs).

 Shabbat Morning Service

 Shabbat Torah services are held each Saturday morning.
 Amidst the music of our prayers and Torah reading, we enjoy a Torah teaching (and often discussion) based on the week’s parashah (Torah portion).
 The first Shabbat service of every month is Shabbat Simcha, where we invite those celebrating a joyous occasion (simcha) to share that with us and to be honored with an Aliyah.

 A few times a year, our Rabbi is joined by Elizabeth Markell, Jeff Solomon, Sara Weber, and others for a special Shabbat morning service for a meditative Shabbat morning service interspersed with chant, silence, and teachings.

 At 7:15 AM on Tuesdays and Fridays we gather together for a 45 minute Shacharit service.